Feds secure limited flights to retrieve Canadians stuck abroad

 On March 15, the Peruvian government announced it would seal its borders for at least 15 days starting March 16, but said it would continue to work with countries to get their citizens home.
 Over the weekend, amid rapid spread of the virus, the government threatened more severe measures.

+"I feel absolutely miserable,” Thompson said.
+“We go through phases of feeling positive and really fighting for this and then we feel really low and helpless.”

+The urgency is getting higher as more airlines make essential job cuts.

-Today Air Transit announced it will lay off "about 70 per cent" of its workforce due to economic affects of COVID-19.
+Air Transat announced it will lay off "about 70 per cent" of its workforce due to economic affects of COVID-19.
 Some employees will continue to work for the next month while others were laid off immediately.
 Air Canada has also announced it’s set to lay off 5,000 workers.

+Air Canada said in a press release today that despite “a substantial reduction” in their network, they have repatriated 200,000 Canadians over the past week.

 Prime Minister Justin Trudeau has said not all Canadians living abroad will be able to come home.
 As of last Wednesday, all international flights are being rerouted to Montreal, Toronto, Calgary, or Vancouver to help contain exposure and facilitate a more streamlined screening process.